CalGreen for Non-Residential Projects

 Handling CalGreen for non-residential projects professionally is neither costly nor complex.
 It does, however, require a CalGreen specialist.
 Here are a few of our recommendations to get you permit documents started on the right path.

 - Hire a CalGreen consultant.
 It’s not expensive.
 A small commercial project from our company may cost as little as $475.
-A very large commercial project may cost only $5000.
 The fees are relatively small and well worth the investment.

 - Have your entire permit set reviewed by the CalGreen specialist prior to permit submittal to verify all requirements are documented.